antleaf/doapr/webroot/content/repositories/ssoar.md

   the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF
-accepted_content_language: English, German (Publications in other languages are made on request on a case-by-case basis)
+accepted_content_languages: English, German (Publications in other languages are made on request on a case-by-case basis)
 accepted_content_level: Research only
 accepted_content_types: Journal Articles, Books, Chapters and Sections, Preprints,